PubInv/PubInv-License-Guidelines/README.md

 # Public Invention License Guidelines (v0.1)

+## Note on Usage

+These guidelines were written by [Public Invention](https://www.pubinv.org/).
+These guidelines are licensed under CC0, to encourage reuse by other free-libre projects.
+In the text below, you may wish to replace the pattern \[this organization\] and
+\[This organization\] with the name of your organization.

 ## Purpose

-We seek to build a [free-culture](https://en.wikipedia.org/wiki/Free-culture_movement) public commons of inventions.
+\[This organization\] seeks to build a [free-culture](https://en.wikipedia.org/wiki/Free-culture_movement) public commons of inventions.
 Our repositories contain a wide variety of matter to usefully convey these inventions to the public.
 This policy is our attempt to follow the principles of free-libre open source software applied to inventions in general, and hardware inventions in particular.